akbagge/MLO_project/reports/README.md

 > *experiments.*
 > Answer:

-From the cookiecutter template we have filled out the .
-We removed the LICENSE file, the notebooks, and references folders.
-We added the config folder to make
+From the cookiecutter template we removed the LICENSE file, the notebooks, and references folders.
+We added the config folder.
+TO DO

 ### Question 6